In this Udacity iOS Nanodegree review, I will talk about how I turned from Biochemical Engineer to iOS Developer with Udacity.

 If you didn’t understand this before moving forward, it might cause you to feel overwhelmed and discouraged in the following lessons.

 Lesson 3: Intro to iOS App Development with Swift

 Introduced Topics: Introduction to Xcode, AutoLayout and Buttons, ViewController and Multiple Views, Delegation and Recording, Playback and Audio Effects.

-In addition, SwiftUI is not covered which is becoming a basic demand for future employers.
-Even though it is a jam-packed lesson, it doesn’t take much understanding to get through and pass.
+In addition, SwiftUI is not covered, which is becoming a basic demand for future employers.
+Even though it is a jam-packed lesson, it doesn’t take much understanding getting through and passing.

 This is where I would suggest spending an extra amount of time and resources to fully get the topics before moving forward

 Pitch Perfect is a simple app that lets you record your own voice and change the pitch/speed.
 There is a lot of code they want you to copy/paste in order to set everything up.